railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_classic.rst

 solutions that are promoted today, from simple email archiving to complete electronic management systems dedicated to arbitrary documents.

-Unfortunately these solutions have not always been very useful because they are too little integrated in companies' management systems.
-Most solutions that we have come across are underused by the employees – often used by some of them but not by all.
+Unfortunately, these solutions have not always been very useful because they are too little integrated in companies' management systems.
+Most solutions that we have come across, are underused by the employees – often used by some of them but not by all.

 The primary reason for this is that a document management system that is not integrated imposes extra work on an employee.
-For example a salesperson should ideally save each customer confirmation in the document management system.
+For example, a salesperson should ideally save each customer confirmation in the document management system.
 Only that means quite a heavy additional workload just for an order
 confirmation: